petershin/liferay-learn/docs/dxp/latest/en/installation-and-upgrades/securing-liferay/configuring-sso/authenticating-with-saml/saml-admin.md

 **Entity ID:** The unique identifier for this SAML entity (IdP or SP).
 It can be up to 1024 characters long.

-The Certificate and Private Key section displays the key generated when you set up your key store here or in [system settings](./configuring-saml-at-the-system-level.md).
+The Certificate and Private Key section appears after the first save and displays the key generated when you set up your key store in [system settings](./configuring-saml-at-the-system-level.md).
 Here, you can replace the certificate by generating a new certificate or importing one you created elsewhere, and you can also download the certificate to import elsewhere.

 If you must replace the auto-generated certificate, it's easy: